Edward H. Schafer: Life and career

 After the war's conclusion in 1945, Schafer returned to Berkeley and completed his Ph.D. in 1947 with a dissertation entitled "The Reign of Liu Ch'ang, Last Emperor of Southern Han; A Critical Translation of the Text of Wu Tai shih, with Special Inquiries into Relevant Phases of Contemporary Chinese Civilization".
 Upon completing his doctorate degree, he was immediately hired by Berkeley's Department of Oriental Languages.
 In 1949, the University of California Board of Regents adopted a controversial anti-Communist loyalty oath that was required for all faculty, and Schafer was one of 18 individuals who were fired for refusing to sign the oath.
 Schafer was supported in his decision by the rest of the Oriental Studies faculty and steadfastly refused to capitulate; he, along with the 17 other fired faculty members, was later reinstated with full back pay.
 Schafer earned tenure in 1953, was promoted to full professor in 1958, and in 1969 was given the Agassiz Professorship of Oriental Languages and Literature.
-During the 1970s, Schafer worked on the University of California policy change that allowed women to be given full professor status.
+During the 1970s, Schafer worked on the University of California policy change that allowed women to be given full status as faculty, rather than contingent lecturer status.
 Schafer decided to retire in 1984, and shortly before his official retirement was honored with the position of Faculty Research Lecturer, the highest position a Berkeley faculty member may be given.

 Schafer served as president of the American Oriental Society for the 1975–1976 academic year, and from 1955 to 1968 served as East Asia Editor of the Journal of the American Oriental Society.
-He is known for his belief in Sinology, which emphasized philology, language skills and classical texts, an approach often contrasted with the Area Studies, which emphasized recent history and social science theories.
+He is known for his belief in Sinology, which emphasizes philology, language skills and classical texts, an approach often contrasted with the Area Studies, which emphasizes recent history and social science theories.
 His publications include over 100 scholarly articles and more than a dozen books.